rophas/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ls -t1 | head -n 10 displays the 10 newest files in the current directory.
-Requirements: One file per line Sorted from the newest to the oldest sort | uniq -u script that takes a list of words as input and prints only words that appear exactly once.Input format: One line, one word Output format: One line, one word Words should be sorted grep -i "root /etc/passwd Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+Requirements: One file per line Sorted from the newest to the oldest sort | uniq -u script that takes a list of words as input and prints only words that appear exactly once.Input format: One line, one word Output format: One line, one word Words should be sorted grep -i "root /etc/passwd Display the number of lines that contain the pattern “bin” in the file /etc/passwd grep -c -i "bin" /etc/passwd Display the number of lines that contain the pattern “bin” in the file /etc/passwd